Alidafh/FYS-STK4155/project2/code/README.md

 | run_gradient.py | run the gradient script to generate the results we need for plotting |
 | stochastic.py | plotting the results |

+These files are using a previous version of the Stochastic Gradient descent method in skynet.py, some of the results in the report are created
 | Files | Description |
 | ------ | ------ |
 | sgd_v1/regression.py | The old regression class |